 Millennial spending habits are, well…

-Millennials are next in line to become the most important spenders on the market.
+Millennials are next in line to become the most essential spenders on the market.

 That’s why millennial spending statistics are super important in 2021.

-This generation has new priorities when it comes to spending their money, so…
+This age group, also called generation Y, has new priorities when it comes to spending their money, so…